1871fotc/fotc/docs/cemetery/discover.md

 ## Map

 Inside the cemetery you can get around by driving, walking, riding a bike or scooter.
 Some roads in the cemetery are very steep.
-Before you start, review the map.
+Before you start, review the map (Click to expand the map).

 <!-- Map -->